facebookresearch/RAM/projects/paragator/README.md

 Our core insight is that generation and aggregation require distinct but complementary optimization strategies.
 In \method{}, the generator actively explores a diverse, complementary set of solutions through pass@k optimization.
 Simultaneously, the aggregator is trained via pass@1 optimization to reliably synthesize the on-policy candidates into a final answer.

 Extensive evaluations across competition math and scientific reasoning benchmarks validate the strength of this approach.
 In both base models (e.g., Qwen3-4B-Base) and strong post-trained reasoners (e.g. Qwen3-4B-Instruct-2507), \method{} consistently improves standard offline self-aggregation.
 The gains are particularly pronounced on highly complex tasks, such as AIME and Principia, where synthesizing diverse reasoning trajectories is critical.
 By co-training generation and aggregation end-to-end, \method{} provides a robust, scalable recipe for improving inference-time reasoning.

+The main insight of ParaGator is that aggregation quality is not just an inference trick.
+It is a training problem.
+If you want aggregation to work, you need candidate pools that are diverse, on-policy, and useful for synthesis.
+Pass@k for generation plus pass@1 for aggregation is the paper's answer to that mismatch.

 ## Contributors